Search into the origins of the Lovelace Trust

 On another visit in 2005, I was thrilled to locate two boxes of documents relating to LOVELACE's Charity.
 The contents consisted of a lot of rather untidy bundles of papers, in no particular order, which the Chancery Court had deposited.
 They covered the period from 1829 to around 1887 and consisted of the setting up of a charitable trust in the 1830s, the appointment of trustees and details of applicants for grants etc. From these, I learnt that John LOVELACE's Will, which was written in Spanish, had been poorly worded, and various points were open to more than one interpretation.
 In particular, did grants for the education of poor "youths" cover girls as well as boys?
 Also, what constituted his relatives?
 To ascertain the latter, lawyers were ordered to produce details of living descendants of John LOVELACE's aunt and uncle, with records of births, baptisms, etc. I noted that the last male LOVELACE in the family in England died in 1843.

 It was not until 1836 that the Chancery Court agreed on the first Scheme for administering LOVELACE's Charity.
 Grant applications were longwinded, and the utmost detail had to be produced and submitted to the Court before any grants could be awarded.
 The bureaucracy in administering the trust under the auspices of the Chancery Court was enormous but has left much information relating to applicants and would-be trustees amongst the pages of repetitive dross.
 I copied and transcribed almost all of these papers, letters, drafts and final legal documents.
 In 1885, an application was made for the trust to be administered by the Charity Commission.
 In 1887 this was approved together with a new Scheme.
 This resulted in a significant saving in the amount of bureaucracy.
 The trust was subsequently operated under two charities, LOVELACE's Charity and the LOVELACE Educational Foundation.
-The records of the Charity Commission are not available to the public and accordingly few records exist between 1887 and the Exeter blitz in 1942.
+The records of the Charity Commission are not available to the public, and accordingly, few records exist between 1887 and the Exeter blitz in 1942.
 The next question was why, if John LOVELACE died in 1803, was there no record of the trust until 1829?

 Amongst the early Chancery papers, I noticed the word compensation when a large sum of money was received in 1829.
 With no great expectations of an answer, I asked a very helpful assistant at the National Archives what one should receive compensation for in the 1820s and received a most enthusiastic response to "the most interesting enquiry of the week".
 It transpired that the compensation related to assets sequestered by the Spanish Government in 1804.
 I ordered a large box containing over a hundred bundles of compensation claims made by English people living or trading in Spain.
 One bundle was several times larger than the next largest and had the word LOVELACE on the outside.
 The seal on the bundle appeared to have remained intact for some 170 years, and it seemed a shame to break it.
 To my great disappointment, everything inside was written in Spanish apart from half a dozen letters, which had English translations.
 The largest document of all, which ran to over 100 pages, contained many figures and seemed to be the most important.
 I photocopied the main items and catalogued the rest and, with the aid of a Spanish friend, made some sense of the contents.